rjin1/fMRI_analysis_using_OCL/README.md

 # fMRI analysis with OCL in PyTorch

-Dependency list

-torch
-cudakits
-scipy
+Dependency: torch with cudakits, scipy

 The target is to decompose fMRI volumes while preserving spatial variations across volumes